chirag-7/Profile-README/README.md

 # Chirag Mahaveer Chivate

-I am building a research-grade foundation in Artificial Intelligence and Machine Learning.
+This github consists of **Perosnal Projects** and a research-grade foundation in Artificial Intelligence and Machine Learning.
 To achieve this, I have curated a **Registry of repositories**, mirrored directly from leading research labs to audit their engineering patterns and implementation details.

 ---

-## Selected Personal Projects & Practice
+## Personal Projects
-Beyond the mirrored repositories, I have developed these projects to practice core ML methodologies:
+Beyond the mirrored repositories, I have developed these personal projects to apply core ML methods for applications:

 * **MLOps & Production AI**
-     * **[ML-Ops-RAG-pipeline](https://github.com/chirag-7/ML-Ops-RAG-pipeline): A general-purpose, production-oriented RAG playground.
+     * **[ML-Ops-RAG-pipeline](https://github.com/chirag-7/ML-Ops-RAG-pipeline)**: A general-purpose, production-oriented RAG playground.
 This project implements best practices in LLMOps, featuring LakeFS for document versioning, Qdrant for vector storage, and an end-to-end observability stack with Prometheus and Grafana.
 It is designed to be a scalable foundation for any retrieval-augmented application.

 * **Financial & Causal ML**
     * **[Rossmann Sales Forecasting](https://github.com/chirag-7/rossmann-sales-forecasting-attention)**: Time-series forecasting using Prophet and LSTM with Attention to predict revenue for 1,115 stores.